Awardee: Dr Meredith Gresham

 Affiliation: University of New South Wales

-Meredith Gresham, PhD, is an Occupational Therapist with over 35 years clinical and research experience focusing on support of people with dementia and carers.
+Dr Meredith Gresham is an occupational therapist with over 35 years' clinical and research experience focusing on support of people with dementia and carers.
 She has expertise in re-ablement, the design of the physical environment and use of assistive technology to improve function and independence of older people.
 She developed a model of residential care for people with very severe behaviours in dementia, now being implemented nationally.
-Her PhD, conferred in 2019 was a clinical utility study of novel bidet technology that improved toileting care for aged care residents and staff.
-She currently works at UNSW Sydney, coordinating the international COGNISANCE project, that aims for global improvement in the communication of dementia diagnosis and post diagnostic support.
+Her PhD, conferred in 2019, was a clinical utility study of novel bidet technology that improved toileting care for aged care residents and staff.